Aggravated Domestic Battery Defense Attorney in Chicago

 Possible Penalties If You Are Convicted

-Even after you get out of prison, having aggravated domestic battery on your criminal record can greatly affect your ability to get a job, find a place to live, spend time with your children, and many other aspects of your future.
-If you are not a U.S. citizen, you may face serious immigration consequences.
+Even after you have served your sentence, having aggravated domestic battery on your criminal record can greatly affect your ability to get a job, find a place to live, spend time with your children, and many other aspects of your future.
+If you are not a U.S. citizen, you may face serious immigration consequences as well.
 Our attorneys understand the high stakes of your situation, and we have the skills necessary to build a strong defense in hopes of reaching the best possible outcome.

 Contact an Aggravated Domestic Battery Defense Attorney in Chicago